Soslowsky Laboratory

 Our primary research areas include:

-1. Tendon structure-function relationships and injury-repair
+1. Tendon structure-function in development and healing

 Our Environment

 The Soslowsky Laboratory strives to create and maintain an inclusive, diverse, and welcoming community.
-Innovation is spurned by bringing together different backgrounds and perspectives.
+Innovation is spurred by bringing together different backgrounds and perspectives.
 To reap the benefits of diversity, team members must feel empowered to use their voice.
 Thus, it is our mission to provide equal opportunities for people of all identities.
 Through initiatives within our lab and in the broader scientific community, we aim to cultivate a diverse environment in which everyone is welcomed, included, and empowered.
 Welcome to the Soslowsky Lab!

 Statement Against Hate